beelzebielsk/ttp-stocks/notes.md

 - Authentication needs to get made
 - Make a require json properties middleware to validate json messages to endpoints that require a json formatted request.

-### Up next

 - frontend needs to get made
-    / routing to different components
+    - routing to different components
-    / sign in needs to be recycled from Login example / sign up component
+    - sign in needs to be recycled from Login example
+    - sign up component
     - add purchasing to portfolio component
+    - transactions component
 - add user balance to stock purchasing component
-    / transactions component
+- Make sure someone can only buy whole number amounts of stock.
+- Make sure someone can only buy stocks from a valid ticker.
+- Change portfolio to distinguish bw not yet having gotten stocks and having no stocks.
+- write logout logic.
+- Make password input not show chars.
+- Make portfolio look better.
+Like a real table.
+- Display user balance in portfolio
+- Change transaction creation endpoint to also update user balance iff there's enough money to cover the price, and cancel transaction+return error otherwise.
+- A decent model for the portfolio page <https://www.bloomberg.com/markets/stocks>
+- Use formik
     - Unify the three forms.
+    - The form problem reasons don't disappear after a successful submission.
+Formik may be good next step.

+### REQUIRED

+### Up next

+- Update portfolio with new purchaes that the user makes.
 - Put authentication guards over endpoints in the API.
 Make sure to put auth header in any request to API endpoint that will eventually require it.
-- Make sure someone can only buy whole number amounts of stock.
-- Make sure someone can only buy stocks from a valid ticker.
-- Make sure someone can only buy stocks if they have enough money.
-- Change transaction endpoint in API to alter a user's balance for stocks purchased.
+    - Put everything that should be guarded to a specific user on one router and give that router a middleware that implements this.
+    - One middleware should check for authentication: the presence of an authentication header and a jwt token, verify the token, and put the token on the request as req.credentials
+    - Another middleware should check that the id claim matches the id of the user being work done on.
 - there should be a quick-and-easy way to block someone from seeing restricted pages.
 A way to just say "this is blocked off if you don't satisfy some condition, like valid signed token in localStorage".
-- Change portfolio to distinguish bw not yet having gotten stocks and having no stocks.
-- Change transaction creation endpoint to also update user balance iff there's enough money to cover the price.

 ### Remaining

 - Keep the documentation consistent.
 Use param everywhere, or use prop for all react properties expected.
+- After successful sign-up, user should be routed to login.
+- After successful sign-in, user should be routed to portfolio.
+- Change to secrets which are asymmetric and allow backend to share pub key for verifcation.
+- Don't transmit passwords unencrypted (change to https in back and frontend).
+- Store passwords better in db
+- Maybe good hook uses
+    - Fade in previous value, or take action based on previous value of some prop or something.
+    - The loading, then fetch behavior.
+That's common.

+### Some Other Day

 - The open price is sometimes null from IEX.
 When?
 Why?
     - <https://iexcloud.io/docs/api/#quote> has some info. says
       > Refers to the official open price from the SIP.
 15 minute
       > delayed (can be null after 00:00 ET, before 9:45 and weekends)
     - Is there info which states when it will definitely be avail so I can give user message or warning?
-- After successful sign-up, user should be routed to login.
-- After successful sign-in, user should be routed to portfolio.
-- A decent model for the portfolio page <https://www.bloomberg.com/markets/stocks>
 - Find and use a linter.
 - Make color changes in portfolio use a transition, if you update the prices on the page over time, or implement refresh button.
-- Change to secrets which are asymmetric and allow backend to share pub key for verifcation.
-- Don't transmit passwords unencrypted.
-- Store passwords better in db
 - Follow [these directions](https://iexcloud.io/docs/api/#attribution)
   at the end.
-- write logout logic.
 - Make api calls to stocks from backend.
 My API key should NOT be in my frontend.
 Though I can do as such at the start.
-- Maybe good hook uses
-    - Fade in previous value, or take action based on previous value of some prop or something.
-    - The loading, then fetch behavior.
-That's common.
+- Password confirmation
+    - make sure dont show chars

 I need a backend and a frontend.
 They want user authentication.
 The backend has to store users that will get registered.
 And I suppose it